rturrado/CatchingUpWithModernCpp/README.md

-# CatchingUpWithModernCpp
+# Catching up with Modern C++

-A Visual Studio 2019 solution with different projects.
+A Visual Studio solution with different projects.

 Each project contains small examples from a variety of sources I'm following to learn modern C++: